Join Our Mailing List

 The fascination wasn’t just about the music or the fashion, it was because they were all so cute, so innocent, so young – and from someplace so exotic.
 Ahhhh, if only I’d been born in Liverpool!

-Fast forward 40 some years and suddenly there seems to be a plethora of former teen idols who feel it’s necessary to reappear.
+Fast-forward 40 some years and suddenly there seem to be a plethora of former teen idols who feel it’s necessary to reappear.
 I want to remember Gerry and the Pacemakers as just that!
 Not Gerry Needs a Pacemaker!
 It’s pretty unnerving when the Troggs and the Zombies actually look like, well, Troggs and Zombies!

-I would have loved to have been able to remember she and Terence as the epitomy of the couple I always wanted to be part of!
+I would have loved to remember JEan and Terence as the epitome of the couple I always wanted to be part of!
 Granted, I’ve sometimes put on enough weight to nearly quality as a couple all by myself, but I never quite realized the dream of having someone as glorious looking as Terence Stamp gaze lovingly in my direction.
 But he couldn’t be content with doing voiceovers as he aged.
 Oh no, not Terence – he had to show up again on film.
 I have to admit he’s a darned good looking older man – but he’s an older man.
 Now, no matter how hard I try, I can’t get my mind to conjure up the young Terence.
 It’s just not fair!

 And before you think I’m being snarky or mean spirited, just let me remind you that I’m sure if Terence Stamp was given the choice of seeing me then – or now – he’d pick then too!